NREL/OpenOA/paper/paper.md

 # Summary

-OpenOA is an open source Python package which implements operational analysis (OA) methods for wind farms.
+OpenOA is an open source Python package which implements operational analysis (OA) methods for wind energy plants.
-The goal of OpenOA is to collaboration and methods sharing in a wind industry that has historically been very protective of methods and data.
+The goal of OpenOA is collaboration and methods sharing in a wind industry that has historically been very protective of methods and data.
 Over time, we hope that OpenOA will become a reference implementation for OA methods.

-The development of OpenOA started internally at the National Renewable Energy Laboratory (NREL) to support the lab's efforts in the Wind Plant Performance and Prediction (WP3) benchmarking initiative, which is a key risk reduction activity of the Performance, Risk, Uncertainty, and Finance project under the Atmosphere to Electrons initiative [@A2EWebsite].
+The development of OpenOA started internally at the National Renewable Energy Laboratory (NREL) to support the lab's efforts in the Wind Plant Performance and Prediction (WP3) benchmarking initiative [WP3][d1942dfc], which is a key risk reduction activity of the Performance, Risk, Uncertainty, and Finance project under the Atmosphere to Electrons initiative [@A2EWebsite].
 The goal of WP3 is to provide an independent benchmark of bias in pre-construction energy yield assessment (EYA), and to understand the sources of uncertainty therein.

+  [d1942dfc]: https://a2e.energy.gov/projects/wp3 "WP3 Website"

 OpenOA was originally scoped to calculate the operational annual energy production (AEP) of case study wind power plants, providing a baseline to which EYA bias can be measured.
 OpenOA has since expanded its scope to support additional types of analyses including turbine performance and electrical losses and to support data from wind plants outside the initial set of test projects.
-Released publicly in September 2018, the OpenOA repository contains numerous examples worked out in Jupyter notebooks along with publicly available data which can be used to run the built in unit and integration tests.
+Released publicly in September 2018, the OpenOA repository contains numerous examples demonstrated in Jupyter notebooks along with publicly available data which can be used to run the built in unit and integration tests.

 # Importance of Operational Analysis
-Operational analyses use collected data from wind farms to perform assessments ranging from the diagnosis of faults and underperformance, benchmarking of performance improvements (e.g., wind sector management, vortex generators), long-term estimates of annual energy production (AEP), and building/tuning statistical or physics-based models for various applications (e.g.,, wake model validation, wind power
+Operational analysis uses collected data from wind farms to perform assessments ranging from the diagnosis of faults and underperformance, benchmarking of performance improvements (e.g., wind sector management, vortex generators), long-term estimates of annual energy production (AEP), and building/tuning statistical or physics-based models for various applications (e.g.,, wake model validation, wind power